What Plants Repel Wasps: Natural Solutions for a Wasp-Free Garden

 1. Strategic Plant Grouping

-Group wasp-repellent plants together to amplify their collective scent.
-For example, a cluster of mint, thyme, and citronella can create a more potent barrier against wasps compared to scattering them individually around your garden.
+Group your wasp-repellent plants together to boost their scents.
+For example, putting mint, thyme, and citronella close together can create a stronger barrier against wasps than if they were spread out in your garden.

 2. Optimal Placement